leandrosardi/blackops/README.md

 ops source ./hostname.op --ssh=username:password@ip:port --name=prod1
 ```

-If you are coding with Ruby, call to the `source_remote` method.
+If you are coding with Ruby, call to the `source` method.

 ```ruby
 require 'simple_cloud_logging'